Kaltsoon/data-management-and-databases/slidev/02-relational-model.md

 ## The relational model

 - When all data model's data is logically structured within **relations**, the model is a **relational model**
-- These relations are informally referred to as **tables**
-- The data is perceived by the users as tables
+- **Relation** (informally called a **table**) represents a data entity organized in a specific structure, such as "Course"
-- Relation has named **attributes** (informally called **columns**)
+- Each relation consists of **attributes** (informally called **columns**) that define its properties, such as "name" and "credits"
-- Attributes have a set of allowable values, which is referred to as the attribute's **domain**
-  - For example, "Person" relation's "age" attribute could be an integer value larger or equal to zero
+- Attributes have a set of allowable values, which is referred to as the attribute's **domain**.
+For example, "Course" relation's "credits" attribute could be an integer value between 1 and 10
 - The actual data is in relations's **tuples** (informally called **rows**)
 - **Relationships** between two relations are established using a **foreign key**, which references other relation's unique **primary key**.
 For example "Course implementation" relation has a "teacherno" foreign key referencing the "Teacher" relation's "teacherno" attribute